littlefs-project/littlefs/DESIGN.md

   out of blocks and may no longer be able to add blocks to the free list.
-- If we used a revision count to track the most recently updated free list, metadata blocks that were left unmodified were ticking time bombs that would cause the system to go haywire if the revision count overflowed
+- If we used a revision count to track the most recently updated free list, metadata blocks that were left unmodified were ticking time bombs that would cause the system to go haywire if the revision count overflowed.
 - Every single metadata block wasted space to store these free list references.

 Actually, to simplify, this approach had one massive glaring issue: complexity.